 The platform layer for service-to-service traffic.
-Learn sidecars and ambient mode, traffic management, mTLS and zero trust, resilience patterns and mesh observability — and remember it with spaced repetition.
+Learn sidecars and ambient mode, traffic management, mTLS and zero trust, resilience patterns, mesh observability and the istioctl diagnostics you reach for when a route misbehaves — and remember it with spaced repetition.

 A service mesh is a dedicated infrastructure layer that handles service-to-service communication — routing, security and telemetry — outside your application code.
 Proxies (Envoy sidecars in Istio, micro-proxies in Linkerd, or ambient/sidecarless modes) sit on the request path, so every call gets mTLS, retries and metrics without touching the app.